Whether you realize it or not, bartender skills can be valuable life skills. There are two main reasons for this.

-Now, with that being said, the chances are you will naturally develop these skills to some extent anyway.
-Even if you don’t consciously work on them.
-Because when you’re behind the bar, you’ll be exposed to certain situations that force you to improve.
+With that established, the chances are you will naturally develop these skills to some extent anyway, even if you don’t consciously work on them.
+Because when you’re behind the bar, you’ll encounter situations that force you to improve.

 The Big 4

-After talking with several other hospitality professionals about the skills bartending teaches you and how these skills transfer to other areas of life, I realised that there tends to be 4 prominent areas that people develop the most.
+After talking with several other hospitality professionals about the skills bartending teaches you and how these skills transfer to other areas of life, I realized that there tend to be four prominent areas that people develop the most.

 Those skills are:

 Within these four skill-sets, there are many other sub-skills that we’ll discuss below.
 But these big 4 should give you a general idea of what you can expect to learn as a bartender and how they relate to other professions/careers.